 Film Review: Strangers on a Train (1951)

 The film is based on the eponymous novel by Patricia Highsmith.
-Plot begins a train with a chance encounter between two men who, despite different characters and lifestyles, belong to the upper strata of society and appear to have a similar problem.
-Guy Haines (played by Fairley Granger) is an amateur tennis player who considers switching career to politics under the tutelage of US Senator Morton (played by Leo G. Carroll), father of his socialite girlfriend Anne Morton (played by Ruth Roman); however, he is still married to shop clerk Miriam Joyce Haines (played by Kasey Rogers) who, despite being unfaithful and carrying another man’s child, refuses to grant divorce.
-Bruno Anthony (played by Robert Walker) is a hedonistic playboy whose carefree lifestyle might come to a brutal end if his father (played by Jonathan Hale) cuts allowance.
-Bruno suggests that both men might solve their problems by murder and evade capture simply by swapping their targets, thus giving themselves perfect alibis and leaving investigators without clear motive.
-Guy doesn’t much of an idea and leaves train slightly amused, but Bruno gets serious, tracks and murders Miriam.
-Guy is later contacted by Bruno who demands that he must make his part of the bargain and return the favour by murdering Bruno’s father.
-Guy is appalled and doesn’t want to go through it, but Bruno now threatens to go to the police and confess the murder while falsely accusing Guy as an accomplice.
+The plot begins on a train with a chance encounter between two men who, despite different characters and lifestyles, belong to the upper strata of society and appear to have a similar problem.
+Guy Haines (played by Farley Granger) is an amateur tennis player who considers switching careers to politics under the tutelage of U.S. Senator Morton (played by Leo G. Carroll), father of his socialite girlfriend Anne Morton (played by Ruth Roman); however, he is still married to shop clerk Miriam Joyce Haines (played by Kasey Rogers) who, despite being unfaithful and carrying another man's child, refuses to grant a divorce.
+Bruno Anthony (played by Robert Walker) is a hedonistic playboy whose carefree lifestyle might come to a brutal end if his father (played by Jonathan Hale) cuts his allowance.
+Bruno suggests that both men might solve their problems by murder and evade capture simply by swapping their targets, thus giving themselves perfect alibis and leaving investigators without a clear motive.
+Guy doesn't take much of an idea and leaves the train slightly amused, but Bruno gets serious, tracks and murders Miriam.
+Guy is later contacted by Bruno who demands that he must make his part of the bargain and return the favour by murdering Bruno's father.
+Guy is appalled and doesn't want to go through with it, but Bruno now threatens to go to the police and confess the murder while falsely accusing Guy as an accomplice.
 His threat is backed by incriminating evidence and Guy now must find a way to prevent Bruno from planting it at the scene of the crime.

-This trend of using sexual dysfunction and perversions as subtle but unmistakably present layer of his story was continued by Hitchcock in the next decade, which would be the most fruitful in his career.
-Strangers on a Train, despite not actually being on the same level as his greatest films, made this golden period possible by becoming big hit at the box office and turning Hitchcock into one of the most bankable and iconic film directors of his time.
+This trend of using sexual dysfunction and perversions as a subtle but unmistakably present layer of his story was continued by Hitchcock in the next decade, which would be the most fruitful in his career.
+Strangers on a Train, despite not actually being on the same level as his greatest films, made this golden period possible by becoming a big hit at the box office and turning Hitchcock into one of the most bankable and iconic film directors of his time.

 RATING: 8/10 (+++)